The Lorax: Plot

-A boy living in a polluted area wanders down the Street of the Lifted Lorax and visits a strange, reclusive man known as the Once-ler.
-The boy pays the Once-ler fifteen cents, a nail, and the shell of a great-great-great-grandfather snail to hear the story of how the Lorax was lifted away.
+A boy discovers a polluted land and wanders down the Street of the Lifted Lorax where he meets a mysterious green creature known as the Once-ler.
+The boy pays the Once-ler "fifteen cents, a nail, and the shell of a great-great-great-grandfather snail", then uses a "whisper-ma-phone" to hear the tale of how the Lorax was lifted away.

-The Once-ler tells the boy that many years ago, he arrived in a beautiful valley containing a forest of Truffula Trees and a range of animals.
-Having long searched for such a tree as the Truffula, he cut one down and used its foliage to knit an incredibly versatile garment known as the Thneed.
-A strange creature known as the Lorax emerged from the tree's stump and voiced his disapproval of the Once-ler's actions.
-After a man bought the Thneed for $3.98, the Once-ler, ignoring the Lorax's protests, phoned his relatives and asked them to come and help him with his new business.
+Many years prior, the Once-ler arrived in a beautiful valley teeming with Truffula Trees and a variety of wildlife (Brown Barbaloots, Swomee-Swans, and Humming-Fish).
+Having long searched for a tree like the Truffula, he chopped one down and used its foliage to create a highly versatile garment known as a Thneed.
+A creature known as the Lorax emerged from the tree's stump and voiced his disapproval of the Once-ler's actions.
+Ignoring the Lorax, the Once-ler sold his Thneed for $3.98 and using a radiophone enlisted the help of his relatives to expand his business.

-The Once-ler's small shop soon grew into a large factory, and new vehicles were built to log the Truffula forest and ship out Thneeds.
-As time went on, the valley became choked with pollution, and the Lorax sent the animals away to find more hospitable habitats.
-The Once-ler was unrepentant and vowed to continue "biggering" his operations, but at that moment, one of his machines felled the last Truffula Tree.
-Without raw materials, the factory closed down and the Once-ler's relatives left him.
-The Lorax sadly lifted himself into the air and disappeared through the smog, leaving behind a stone platform engraved with the word "UNLESS".
-The distraught Once-ler punished himself with years of self-imposed exile, pondering the Lorax's message.
+The Once-ler's shop grew into a large industrial complex, and new machines were built to log the Truffula forest and distribute Thneeds.
+Over time, the valley was ravaged with pollution, and the Lorax sent the native animals away to find safer habitats.
+The Once-ler vowed to continue "biggering" his operations until one of his machines felled the last Truffula tree, rendering the factory inoperable.
+The Lorax vanished into the sky, leaving behind a pile of rocks with the word "UNLESS".
+Left alone in his crumbling residence, the remorseful Once-ler spent years wondering what the Lorax meant.

-After finishing his story, the Once-ler realizes what the Lorax meant: unless somebody cares, the situation will not improve.
-He then gives the boy the last Truffula seed and urges him to grow a forest from it, hoping that the Lorax and the animals will return.
+After finishing his story, the Once-ler finally grasps the Lorax's message: "UNLESS someone like you cares, a whole awful lot, nothing is going to get better.
+It's not."
+He gives the boy the last Truffula seed and urges him to cultivate a new forest, hoping that the Lorax and the animals will return.

 Inspiration

 It is believed that a Monterey cypress in La Jolla, California was the inspiration for The Lorax.
 In June 2019, the tree was reported to have fallen.
+Another likely inspiration was the relationship between the patas monkey and the whistling thorn acacia.